docker/docs/content/desktop/wsl/_index.md

 >**Tip**
 >
-> By default, Docker Desktop will store the data for the WSL 2 engine at `C:\Users\[USERNAME]\AppData\Local\Docker\wsl`.
+> By default, Docker Desktop stores the data for the WSL 2 engine at `C:\Users\[USERNAME]\AppData\Local\Docker\wsl`.
-> If you wish to change the location, e.g., to another drive you can do so via the `Settings -> Resources -> Advanced` page from the Docker Desktop dashboard.
+> If you want to change the location, for example, to another drive you can do so via the `Settings -> Resources -> Advanced` page from the Docker Dashboard.
 > Read more about this and other Windows settings at [Changing Docker Desktop settings on Windows](../settings/windows.md) { .tip }